pinobatch/pently/docs/pentlyas.md

 to sustain, not attack.)
 To select a channel for the attack track, use `attack on pulse1`, `attack on pulse2`, or `attack on triangle`.
 (There is no channel called `titan`.)
-It's not recommended to use attack on the same channel as the sound effects that make up drums.
+It's not recommended to use attack on the same channel as the sound effects that make up drums unless all the drums have a cutout for the attack.

 To **play a pattern,** use `play pattern_name`.
 Pitched patterns default to the `pulse2` track; to specify another track, add